-API Calls are logged from a Moesif server integration for popular API gateways and API frameworks.
 With the live event log, you can filter API calls by a variety of API fields like URI route, query parameters, HTTP headers, and body fields.

 Moesif also analyzes HTTP text payloads like JSON and XML enabling you to filter on specific keys and values.
 Binary content-types such as octet-stream will be displayed in binary format.